Burden and saturation of CT(Current Transformer)-Electronicsinfos

 Burden of CT(Current Transformer)

 The burden of a current transformer is the impedance to its secondary winding.
 A Burden is also defined as the total secondary resistance of the current transformer.
-The Total resistance is a combination of resistance of secondary winding and resistance of leads and relays.
+Total resistance combines secondary winding resistance and leads and relay resistance.
 The burden is expressed in ohms or volt-amperes (VA).A Maximum Burden of C.T Depending on the Turn Ratio, the Current rating of C.T

-What Effect of Burden on CT (current Transformer)?
+What is the effect of Burden on CT (current Transformer)?

 Burden Calculation of Current Transformer